Anakinskywalker-14bby/Calculator_app/README.md

 - **Git Version Control:** Managing the project with Git, including initializing a repository, committing changes, and pushing to a remote GitHub repository, demonstrating version control proficiency.
 - **Virtual Environment Management:** Setting up and using a virtual environment to isolate project dependencies, ensuring a clean and conflict-free development environment.
 - **UI/UX Design Principles:** Designing an intuitive interface with aligned text, consistent fonts, and a 3D visual effect (e.g., `relief="sunken"` for the display), prioritizing usability and aesthetics.

-These skills highlight the ability to combine fundamental programming concepts with practical application development, making this project a strong portfolio piece for beginner and intermediate Python developers.

 ---